fsavundra/cloud_computing/README.md

-# Investment Restful API Service
+# Stock Market API Service

 The stock index restful api is used to obtain, store, update and delete information on stock market indexes.

 ## Authors
-Shabnam Manjuri, Rafayet Tarafder, Rohit Garg, Helen Louise Gaden and Guy Hunt
+Tom Doyle, Christa , Freddie Savundra

 ## File
 Within the repository you will find several other files: